Romanians vote in poll that may reopen political spat

 Any prolonged period without a new administration in place would unnerve markets and raise questions about how Romania would obtain a new International Monetary Fund deal once the current agreement expires in early 2013.

-Heavy snow, rain and fog across the Balkan country hampered turnout, which was only 21 percent by early afternoon, though voting was heavier in traditional USL areas.
+Heavy snow, rain and fog across the Balkan country delayed the opening of some polling stations but Ponta said all citizens were able to cast ballots.
 Polls will close at 9 p.m.
 (1900 GMT) with first results due early on Monday.

-"I am convinced that today Romania will write a new page in its history and things will get better," Ponta, a 40-year-old lawyer, said in his Targu Jiu constituency, a mining town a few hours from Bucharest.
+"I am convinced that today Romania will write a new page in its history and things will get better," he said in his Targu Jiu constituency, a mining town a few hours from Bucharest.

 The former communist country has made progress in some areas since the 1989 revolution that overthrew dictator Nicolae Ceausescu, but although it joined the European Union in 2007, it remains the bloc's second poorest member.